ayastaga/Summer-School-Coding/Hospital-Management-System/README.md

 # virtual-medicine-home
-Ahaan, Aryan, Hamzah, and Agastya's project

-Project is essentially a multi-page website which can be used for hospital management
+A multi-page full-stack website which uses PHP to create an administrative system for hospital management.
+Through this, you can manage a myriad of patients and their information.